Fee System

 {% endhint %}

-When transferring messages between contracts under different Dapp IDs in different threads, the entire amount of tokens specified in `msg.value` (VMSHELL) is **nullified**.
-In this case, the recipient contract must assume responsibility for executing the initiated transaction by calling `tvm.accept()` within the invoked function.
-Otherwise, the transaction will fail with the error `Not enough funds`.
+When messages are passed between contracts with different Dapp IDs in different threads, the entire token amount specified in `msg.value` (VMSHELL) is **zeroed out**.
+In this case, the recipient contract must take responsibility for executing the initiated transaction by calling `tvm.accept()` inside the called function.
+Otherwise, the transaction fails with `Not enough funds`.

 ---